Leroymilo/FurnitureFramework/doc/Furniture.md

 ## Optional Fields

+### Vanilla Fields

+These fields are basically what you'll find in a Furniture defined in [`Data/Furniture`](https://stardewvalleywiki.com/Modding:Items#Furniture).

-### Force Type
+#### Force Type

-In this field, you can force the [type of the Furniture](https://stardewvalleywiki.com/Modding:Items#Furniture) (as a string).
-If you don't know how it works, don't set it, no type other than "other" has truly been tested.
+In this field, you can force the vanilla type of the Furniture (as a string).
+If you don't know how it works, don't set it, most types have not been tested and are replaced with other fields in the Furniture Framework.
 Please report it if you find Furniture types that completely break the mod so that I can list them here.

-Working types:
-- dresser

-Do not use types:
+Do not use these types:
 - chair
 - bench
 - couch
 - armchair
 - long table
 - table
+- dresser

-### Price
+#### Price

 This is the default price of the Furniture, it will be used if it is added to a shop's item list without specifying a price.

-### Indoor & Outdoor
+#### Indoor & Outdoor

 These fields define if the Furniture can be placed respectively indoor and outdoor.
 They both accept boolean values (true or false, without quotation marks), and default to true.
 If both are set to false, your Furniture will be indoor only because of how the game is coded.

-### Context Tags
+#### Context Tags

 This is an array (a list) of context tags you want to add to your Furniture, it defaults to an empty list.
 If you want to learn more about context tags, check [the wiki](https://stardewvalleywiki.com/Modding:Items#Context_tags).

-### Exclude from Random Sales
+#### Exclude from Random Sales

 This defines wether or not this Furniture will show-up in random sales in the vanilla Furniture Catalogue and other Furniture shops.
 It's a boolean value (true or false), defaulting to true.

+### Custom Catalogue Shop

-### Shows in Shops
+#### Shows in Shops

 This is an array (a list) of string Shop IDs where you want your Furniture to show-up, it defaults to an empty list.
 For example, having:
 ```json
 "Shows in Shops": ["Carpenter"]
 ```
 will add your Furniture to Robin's Shop.
 Here's the list of [vanilla Shop IDs](https://stardewvalleywiki.com/Modding:Shops#Vanilla_shop_IDs) on the wiki.
+Be carefull, some shops have some weird quirks when their owner is not around.

 When used in combination to the "Shop Id" field, you can create a custom Catalogue for your custom Furniture.

-### Shop Id
+#### Shop Id

 The Shop ID of the Shop the game should open when right-clicking on the Furniture, it's a string that defaults to `null` (no Shop attached).
 You can attach one of the [vanilla Shops](https://stardewvalleywiki.com/Modding:Shops#Vanilla_shop_IDs), or your own Shop.